COSMOS-CTC-Cambridge/damtp-research-programming/modules/debugging.md

   }
 ```

+-   you will have to compile and link this and the next example!
 -   why does this segfault? to fire up a `gdb` e.g. in the jupyter terminal
 -   another problematic fellow